stanlm105/AstraaExplore/README.md

 General Roadmap:

 Quest 1: Messier Observing Program
-    a.
+-    a.
 Youtube Channel
         Coming soon.
 For those opting for longer play background narration, documenting my journey to certification of the messier observing program by Astronomical League
-    b.
+-    b.
 Messier Logbook Generator
         Coming soon.
-Small utility to generate a personalized log book for recording one's journey.
+Small utility to generate a personalized log book for recording one's journey.<br>
-        Format: Docker / GCS / Cloud Run
+        Format: Docker / GCS / Cloud Run<br>
-        User interface: Web
+        User interface: Web<br>
         Free
-    c.
+-    c.
 Messier Target Guidance Computer
         Coming soon.
-Small utility to auto-suggest the best Messier target to try given one's current location and the remaining objects remaining in one's quest.
+Small utility to auto-suggest the best Messier target to try given one's current location and the remaining objects remaining in one's quest.<br>
-        Format: Docker / GCS / Cloud Run / Cloud SQL User interface: Web
+        Format: Docker / GCS / Cloud Run / Cloud SQL<br>
+        User interface: Web<br>
         Free

 Quest 2: Dobsonian Astrophotography
-    a.
+-    a.
 Image Stacking Pipeline Utilities
-        Aimed at stacking images geared towards output from Dobsonian mounted micro four thirds DSLR exposures (as opposed to FIPS/SmartScope sources)
+        Aimed at stacking images geared towards output from Dobsonian mounted micro four thirds DSLR exposures (as opposed to FIPS/SmartScope sources)<br>
-        Aimed at being pragmatic and simple, not that this will be better or not better than other resources, just wishing to help beginners and be an avenue for those that might like my little bit infra/cloud tools approach to the topic.
+        Aimed at being pragmatic and simple, not that this will be better or not better than other resources, just wishing to help beginners and be an avenue for those that might like my little bit infra/cloud tools approach to the topic.<br>
-        Format: TBD
+        Format: TBD<br>
-        User interface: TBD
+        User interface: TBD<br>
-        Free
+        Free<br>

+License<br>
+Code: MIT (see LICENSE).<br>
+Documentation/screenshots: CC BY 4.0 (see docs/LICENSE).<br>
+Logo (docs/images/galaxy_logo.png): All Rights Reserved.
+Contact for permission.<br>